Headgear: Dhari

 The dhari, also spelt dhoeri, is a distinctive headdress worn by men of the Torres Strait Islands, which lie in the Torres Strait between Australia and Papua New Guinea, for dance performances or cultural ceremonies.
 It is traditionally made with a pearl shell or turtle shell in the middle and decorated with white feathers, traditionally from the frigate bird or Torres Strait pigeon, although now made with a variety of materials.
 The head is often shaken to produce a shimmering effect while dancing.
 Dhari, the word used in the eastern islands of the strait, is the Meriam Mir word for "headdress".
 In the central and western islands, it is known as dhoeri, in the Kala Lagaw Ya language of those islands.

 The dhari is today a potent symbol for Torres Strait Islander people, and used in the Torres Strait Islander flag.
 Torres Strait Islander artists such as Alick Tipoti and Ken Thaiday Snr create dhari as artworks.

 War bonnet

 War bonnets, which usually include an array of feathers, are worn mostly by men in various Plains Indian cultures in the United States.
 They are linked to status, culture and ceremony, and have to be given as gifts as a mark of respect for the receiver.

 Etiquette

-In the Western culture derived from Christian tradition, removing one's headgear is a sign of respect, especially indoors, making oneself more open, humble or vulnerable, much like bowing or kneeling.
-This is as if to say, "I acknowledge that you are more powerful than I am, I make myself vulnerable to show I pose no threat to you and respect you."
+In the Western culture derived from Christian tradition, removing one's headgear is a sign of respect and deference.
+Men were formerly expected to remove (or at least ‘tip’) their hats when speaking to a social superior or a lady.
 Men's hats are removed in Church, and not removing them is usually frowned upon.
 Women, however, are required to wear a hat to cover the head in some churches based on 1 Corinthians 11:5.